Maeglin1908/otw-helper/README.md

 ln -s <clone_path>/helper <dir_in_$PATH>/otw-helper
 ```

-Obviously, you have to modify games/<your_game> file to add new passwords
+Obviously, you have to modify games/<your_game> file to add new passwords.

+For Natas challenge, $BROWSER variable is used so you may want to set it.

 ## Usage
 otw-helper _game_ _level_